MHResearchNetwork/srpm-analytic/README.md

 	* Each subroutine also checks to see if intended output data set has already been generated and stored in /TEMP.
 If the data set already exists, a warning message will be written to the log, and the subroutine will stop executing.
 		* Note: The warning message directs the user to manually delete the output data set if s/he wishes to recreate it.
 This is intended to prevent accidentally resubmitting a subroutine and writing over a data set that took a long time to create!
 5. After successfully executing all subroutines, make sure that the aforementioned SAS data set and HTML/XML files have been created in the /SHARE and /LOCAL subfolders, respectively.
-6. Review the contents of the /LOCAL subfolder and share with site PI to look for errors or issues before proceeding to modeling.
+6. Review the contents of the /LOCAL subfolder to look for errors or issues before proceeding to modeling.

 **Table 1.
 PHQ9_CESR_PRO data dictionary**